acanaveras/autonomous_5g_slicing_lab/README.md

 8. **Start iPerf Server**: Runs two iPerf3 servers on the external network to receive traffic from the UEs via the UPF.
 9. **Generate Traffic and Log Data**: Runs iPerf clients on the UEs to generate UDP traffic at alternating speeds (30 Mbps and 120 Mbps), logging performance metrics (e.g., bitrate, packet loss) to a Kinetica database and local log files.

-To execute the above, follow these steps:
+In summary, to start your lab, you need to follow these steps:
-1. ** Open 'autonomous_5g_slicing_lab/Automatic_5G_Network_Lab_Setup.ipynb' in main directory and setup your environment keys
+1. **Open 'autonomous_5g_slicing_lab/Automatic_5G_Network_Lab_Setup.ipynb' in the main directory and set up your environment keys
-2. ** Open 'autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb and set up your 5G Network Environment
+2. **Open 'autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb and set up your 5G Network Environment

 ## Running the Agentic Workflow